secretstartups/handbook/sales/field-operations/gtm-resources/rules-of-engagement/index.html.md

 ### Objectives
 The purpose of this page is to provide clear guidelines around GitLab's FY22 GTM Rules of Engagement in the following areas:

-1. Account Ownership Rules of Engagement
+1. Account Ownership
-2. Opportunity Ownership Rules of Engagement
+2. Opportunity Ownership
-3. Opportunity Order Type Rules of Engagement
+3. Opportunity Order Type

-**For more information on terms and other sales information, please visit GitLab's [Go to Market](https://about.gitlab.com/handbook/sales/field-operations/gtm-resources/) page.
+**For more information on terms and other sales information, please visit GitLab's [Go to Market](https://about.gitlab.com/handbook/sales/field-operations/gtm-resources/) page.**

 ### Account Ownership Rules of Engagement